 Credit Enrollment Limits

 Registering for an excessive number of credits may result in marginal performance.
-Students enrolling for more than 18 credits are required to get authorization from Advising Services.
-Students taking more than seven credits during the summer are required to get authorization from Advising Services.
+Students enrolling for more than 18 credits during a semester or more than seven credits during the summer are required to get authorization from Advising Services.

-A student must register for a minimum of 12 credits each semester to be classified as a full-time student; however, in most programs a student must earn at least 15 credits per semester to graduate in four semesters.
+A student must register for a minimum of 12 credits each semester to be classified as a full-time student for financial aid; however, in most programs a student must earn at least 15 credits per semester to graduate in four semesters.